OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-46.md

 Reuben's sons were Hanoch, Pallu, Hezron, and Carmi.

 ## Genesis 46:10
-The sons of Simeon: Jemuel, Jamin, Ohad, Jachin, Zohar, and Shaul, the son of a Canaanite woman.
+The sons of Simeon: Jemuel, Jamin, Ohad, Jachin, Zohar, and Shaul, whose mother was a Canaanite.

 ## Genesis 46:11
 The sons of Levi: Gershon, Kohath, and Merari.